-Kollwitz was appointed as the first female professor and member of the Prussian Academy of Fine Arts in 1919.
-Also during this year, she created the woodcut Memorial to Karl Liebknecht in honor of the murdered Spartacist leader.
-In 1921, she created the poster Help Russia for the Internationale Arbeiterhilfe, whose other members included Otto Dix, George Grosz, and Heinrich Zille.
-Kollwitz produced many images depicting the hunger and misery of the 1920s, as well as anti-war posters, among them Never Again War!.
+In 1919, Kollwitz was appointed the first female professor and member of the Prussian Academy of Fine Arts.
 In 1928, she became the director of the master studio for graphic arts at the Academy of Fine Arts in Berlin.
-Throughout these years, she worked on a memorial to Peter, a sculpture of two mourning parents, which in 1932 was placed in the military cemetery in Belgium.
+All the while, she worked on a memorial to her son, a sculpture of two mourning parents, which in 1932 was installed in the Vladso German war cemetery in Belgium.

-Although Kollwitz was not harassed by the National Socialist Party as much as other artists, she was forced to resign from the Academy of Fine Arts, in part as a result of signing an “Urgent Appeal” to unite socialist and communist leaders against fascism.
-Another run-in with the Nazis occurred in 1936, when the Gestapo threatened her with deportation to a concentration camp due to an interview she had granted to Izvestia, the Soviet newspaper.
-However, Kollwitz was never deported.
-In 1942, the year her grandson was killed in action, Kollwitz created her last lithograph, Seed Corn Must Not Be Ground.
-She died in 1945, shortly before the signing of the armistice.
+Although she was not often harassed by the National Socialist Party, Kollwitz was forced to resign from the Academy of Fine Arts, in part due to her support of an “Urgent Appeal” to unite socialist and communist leaders against fascism.
+Another run-in with the Nazis took place in 1936, when the Gestapo threatened her with deportation to a concentration camp for an interview she had granted the Soviet newspaper Izvestia–though there were no further consequences.